po1sigala/live/01-Class-Content/19-PWA/01-Activities/04-Stu_Webpack-Intro-dev/README.md

-# 📐 Add Comments to Implementation of Webpack Setup
+# 📐 Add Comments to Implementation of webpack Setup

 Work with a partner to add comments describing the functionality of the code found in [Unsolved](./Unsolved).